QuellaMC/voice-tts-live2d-project/README.md

 ## Documentation

-For detailed setup and configuration instructions, see the [Setup Guide](./docs/setup.md).
+For detailed Docker setup instructions, see the [Docker Setup Guide](./docs/docker-setup.md).

 For architecture and design details, see the [Architecture Documentation](./docs/architecture.md).